Luigian/Php_Piscine/day06/ex03/README.md

-# Piscine_Php / day06 / ex03 : The Matrix Class
+# Php_Piscine / day06 / ex03 : The Matrix Class

 ## Description
 With this class, we will be able to operate transformations, such as apply a scale change, a translation or a rotation to one or several vertices.